Tronvig/DesignProject/SPEC.md

 ## Question Controls

-### Question Types

 Question type controls the input type.
 Underneath question type the sub-type is shown, text entry for example would include sub-types options of single line, multi line, or password.
-Further control settings would be shown below the sub-type, a multiple choice input for example would have options to change the number of choices as well as an option to change from single choice (radio buttons) to multiple choice (check boxes).
+Further control settings would be shown below the sub-type, a multiple choice input for example would have options to change the number of choices as well as an option to change from single choice (radio buttons) to multiple choice (checkboxes).

+## Question Types

-#### Text Entry
+### Text Entry

 **Text Type**
 - Single Line
 - Multiple Line
 - Password

-#### Number Entry
+### Number Entry

 **Number Type**
 - Number